Wanderers F.C.

 Wanderers Football Club was an English association football club.
 It was founded as "Forest Football Club" in 1859 in Leytonstone.
 In 1864, it changed its name to "Wanderers", a reference to it never having a home stadium, instead playing at various locations in London and the surrounding area.
 Comprising mainly former pupils of the leading English public schools, Wanderers was one of the dominant teams in the early years of organised football and won the inaugural Football Association Challenge Cup (now known as the FA Cup) in 1872.
-The club won the competition five times in total, including three in succession from 1876–78, a feat which has been repeated only once.
+The club won the competition five times in total, including three in succession from 1876 to 1878, a feat which has been repeated only once.

 The club was a founder member of The Football Association (as Forest F.C.) in 1863 and played friendly matches only until the advent of the FA Cup in 1871.
 Prior to the standardised Laws of the Game, Wanderers played matches under various rules, and continued to do so even after the formation of the FA.
 Among the players who represented the club were C. W. Alcock, the so-called "father of modern sport", and Arthur Kinnaird, regarded as the greatest player of his day.
 By the 1880s the club's fortunes had declined and it was reduced to playing a single annual match against Harrow School, the alma mater of many of its founders.
 The club had dissolved by around 1887.

 History

 Early years (1859–1871)

-The club was initially formed as Forest Football Club in 1859 by a number of former public school pupils, primarily recent Old Harrovian school leavers who wanted to continue to play the sport The founding members included Charles W. Alcock, who had just left Harrow School, his brother John F. Alcock, J. Pardoe and brothers A. and W. J. Thompson.
+The club was initially formed as Forest Football Club in 1859 by a number of former public school pupils, primarily recent Old Harrovian school leavers who wanted to continue to play the sport.
+The founding members included Charles W. Alcock, who had just left Harrow School, his brother John F. Alcock, J. Pardoe and brothers A. and W. J. Thompson.
 Several Old Foresters also played for the Forest club, as Forest School was located less than a mile north of the ground.

-Forest's home ground from 1859-1865 was at Forest Place on Leyton Flats, a part of Epping Forest by the Whipps Cross Road between Snaresbrook and Leytonstone.
+Forest's home ground from 1859 to 1865 was at Forest Place on Leyton Flats, a part of Epping Forest by the Whipps Cross Road between Snaresbrook and Leytonstone.
 For the first two years of the club's existence, the players organised matches among themselves at Forest Place.
 The first match against another club took place on 15 March 1862, and resulted in a victory over Crystal Palace (not the modern club of the same name).
 Both this match, and a return fixture between the two teams the following month, involved fifteen players on each team.
 At the time, the rules of association football had not been codified, and many variants existed, differing in the number of players per team, whether players were permitted to play the ball with their hands, or the method of scoring goals.
 The club's rulebook from 1861 was based on the Cambridge rules of 1856 with a small number of additions.
 In a September 1862 newspaper advertisement, the club sought opponents for matches "on the rules of the University of Cambridge".